denten-books/plain-text/1-device.md

 determinism.
 In most cases, it is possible to trace the root of imposition to specific governing agents, agencies, or incorporations.

-[^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
-The Turing machine is a *thought experiment* that imagines a machine.
-The PC is a machine emulating the thought experiment.
-See
-@putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
-A
-more detailed discussion follows in 1.2.

-[^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

-[^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing concerns the relation between message and its medium or channel.
-At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in decisive manner all the factors and functions" [@ricur_interpretation_1976, 25].

 ## Thought Experiment

 To confront the computer as a *literary* device, optimized for symbolic